andreswebs/cf-tfstate/README.md

 # cf-tfstate

-CloudFormation templates for an S3 bucket and DynamoDB database configured for storing Terraform remote state.
+CloudFormation template for an S3 bucket and DynamoDB database configured for storing Terraform remote state.

 ## Authors